freeCodeCamp/freeCodeCamp/guide/english/working-in-tech/giving-a-conference-talk/index.md

 ## Start Small

 If you are interested in public speaking/giving a tech talk, you can start small.
 Many communities have meetup groups for a wide range of technologies.
 You could give a lightning talk (a short talk, usually 5 minutes) version of the talk you want to propose elsewhere.
+You could also ask your friends/peers if you could practice your speech on them.
+This way you are still starting small but you have people that you know instead of complete strangers.
+This can ease your mind and help you practice at the same time.

 ## Create an Outline